How Deep Are Fiber Optic Cables Buried?

 3. Agricultural and Rural Areas

-- 30–42 inches (75–105 cm) is common
+- Depth: 30–42 inches (75–105 cm)

-- Deeper burial protects against plowing equipment
+- Protection against farming equipment

 Direct Buried vs Conduit Depth Differences